 Start Tacoma Arts Month off with a kaleidoscope of music and dance performances, hands-on activities, visual art, and more at this free, family friendly, community festival!
-Enjoy appetizers and no-host bar while we honor the 2022 AMOCAT Arts Award winners and funding recipients.
-Presented by the Tacoma Arts Commission.
-Event partner: Metro Parks Tacoma.
+Enjoy appetizers while we honor the 2023 AMOCAT Arts Award recipients.

 6:30 – 9:00 pm

 This event is wheelchair accessible; accessible parking is directly adjacent to STAR Center.

 Parking: Limited parking is available onsite.
 Guests are encouraged to take public transit or carpool to this event.